Tallahassee high school student Cristyna Rhoads works on converting her gas-powered motorcycle to electric for her internship project.

 The Magnet Lab offers internships for students interested in pursuing careers in science, technology, engineering or mathematics.
 Facilitated by the labs Center for Integrating Research and Learning (CIRL), the program pairs Magnet Lab scientists with students from high school, college and technical programs in order for them to gain experience in subjects such as physics, chemistry, engineering, materials research/development, machining and biology.

 This is a paid internship that runs from June to August.
-For 2013, summer internships will run June 3 – August 2.
 The programs goals are to:

 - Expose students to a scientific research working environment